Pixisoft/Documents/Plugins/NovBundle/Details.md

 ### :pencil: Summary (10-200 characters)

-**NovBundle** is a abstraction layer built on top of Asset Bundles system.
-This plugin focuses on simplifying the Asset Bundles workflow so the user would not have to know too much details about the system itself.
+**NovBundle** is a abstraction layer built on top of Asset Bundles system; it focuses on simplifying the Asset Bundles workflow so the user would not have to know too much details about the system itself.

 ### :pencil: Description